hendrixjoseph/joe4huberheights/_posts/2021-04-02-huber-heights-community-cleanup.md

 ---
 layout: post
 title: Huber Heights Community Cleanup
+excerpt: My campaign has two goals: Improve Myself, and Improve Huber Heights.
+Win or lose, if my campaign does not meet those two goals, then my campaign has failed.
+---

+## Update

+It looks like it might rain Saturday (April 10th).

+{% include image.html src="/images/weather-saturday-april-10-2021.png" caption="All-day weather forecast for Saturday, April 10th, 2021." %}

+If so, and depending on how hard it rains, I'm going to reschedule this cleanup one week to next Saturday (April 17th).

+I do plan on being in the parking lot rain or shine, in the event people show, so I can let them know.

 ---

 My campaign has two goals: Improve Myself, and Improve Huber Heights.
 Win or lose, if my campaign does not meet those two goals, then my campaign has failed.